 Forfeitures: Amounts forfeited from non-vested accounts, if any, are generally used to pay for Plan expenses or reduce future employer contributions.
-Forfeitures of \$13,540 were used to offset administrative expenses charged to the Plan in 2013 and no forfeitures were used to reduce employer contributions.
-At December 31, 2013 and 2012, there were \$9,068 and \$13,859, respectively, of forfeiture funds available to be used in the future.
+Forfeitures of \$9,302 were used to offset administrative expenses charged to the Plan in 2014.
+At December 31, 2014 and 2013, there were \$6 and \$9,068, respectively, of forfeiture funds available to be used in the future.